 Graduate Residency Transfer Credit

 After at least one quarter of enrollment, students pursuing an Engineer, D.M.A., or Ph.D. may apply for transfer credit for graduate work done at another institution.
-Engineer candidates who also earned their master's at Stanford are not eligible for transfer residency credit, nor are any master's degree students.
+Doctoral and Engineer candidates who also earned their master's at Stanford are not eligible for transfer residency credit, nor are any master's degree students.

 Students enrolled at Stanford who are going to study elsewhere during their degree program should obtain prior approval of any transfer credit sought before their departure.